 You moved to New Jersey and into your childhood home several years ago.
 I think so many people are making decisions these days to leave the city (whatever that city may be to them) and find a more balanced, less stressed out, more affordable existence in more of a community.
 Can you speak to this?

 About 4 years ago we moved from an apartment on the Upper East Side to an old house in New Jersey.
-The decision to make the move was due to several things: Our son had turned 2 and was literally climbing the walls of our apartment.
+The decision to make the move was due to several things: Our son had turned 2 and was climbing the walls of our apartment.
 He was sleeping in a crib in our bedroom and was quickly growing out of the situation and our daughter’s room was the apartment’s dining room.
-I had always thought our kids would be “city kids”, but a combination of the growing expense just to live, the stress over schools, the lack of space, and a craving for proximity to the great outdoors, changed my mind.
+I had always thought our kids would be “city kids”, but a combination of the growing expense just to live, the stress over schools, the lack of space, and a craving for proximity to the great outdoors changed my mind.
 We initially looked in towns closer to the city near where I grew up (South Orange and Maplewood) because Tim and I were both still commuting to work; but around the same time as we were looking my parents were separating after 40 years of marriage and were considering selling the house they lived in (not my childhood home, they moved there when I was in college).
-It was a beautiful 100-year old tudor with a big lawn and a separate guest cottage, far from the city but too charming to give up.
+It was a beautiful 100-year old Tudor with a big lawn and a separate guest cottage, far from the city but too charming to give up.
 My mom didn’t want to sell so we made a deal: We bought the house from my parents but kept my mom so she could still live in the house she loved and near her friends and neighbors.
 We figured it would be a grand experiment, if it didn’t work out we could always sell the house and go somewhere else.
-But we love small town life, I couldn’t imagine going back to the city.
+But we love small-town life, I couldn’t imagine going back to the city.
 There were also the added benefits of having a grandmother in the house to help with taking care of the kids when I had to work or the trains were running late.
 Even though I no longer commute, my mom is essential to making our family work (I always joke that every woman needs a wife and she is mine!).
-She has my back with the kids, keeps the household in order (not my strong point) and best of all, the kids are growing up with their grandmother, something that is actually kind of old school until people started to move away from their families.
-The hardest part of the arrangement is remembering to communicate—what I call the airing of grievances—in a way that’s effective.
-If any of us are irritated about anything—say, the timeliness of the recycling going out—it’s best to say it in a timely and kind manner…rather than let things pile up and simmer so you end up in a passive aggressive huff.
+She has my back with the kids, keeps the household in order (not my strong point), and best of all, the kids are growing up with their grandmother, something that is actually kind of old school until people started to move away from their families.
+The hardest part of the arrangement is remembering to communicate—what I call the airing of grievances—in an effective way.
+If any of us are irritated about anything—say, the timeliness of the recycling going out—it’s best to say it in a timely and kind manner…rather than let things pile up and simmer so you end up in a passive-aggressive huff.

 What is the one recipe you would tell your friend who thinks she/he can’t cook, that is so easy/fast…in your book?